JerseyXS/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**
 Overall, the interaction went pretty well.
-Using the device can be clunky at times due to design constraints.
+I realized very quickly that this device has the potential to be pretty messy with the water, so I need to be mindful of how I handle the full prototype.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
 One idea that came up during this process is to incorporate an additional feature based on inactivity.
 Rather than solely show a warmer tone color statically if the user does not drink enough, the device can start pulsing if it detects that it has not been touched in a couple hours.
 This ramp up can help signal to the user that they are falling behind on their water drinking goals for the day in a more dynamic fashion.